 “I’m guessing you’re really confused right now.”

 “It sounds like you’re extremely hurt and disappointed.
 I would be too.”

-In contrast to giving advice, offering perspective is not directive (i.e. pushy).
-It’s a much more sensitive approach that waits to ensure the hurting friend feels heard and understood before gently suggesting alternative (and more positive) ways of looking at the situation.
+In contrast to giving advice, offering perspective is not directive or pushy.
+It’s a much more sensitive approach to wait and ensure the hurting friend feels heard and understood before gently suggesting alternative and more positive ways of looking at the situation.

-Putting on the boxing gloves and launching into ‘I always hated him, you always deserved better…’ will build a wall of negativity.
+Putting on the boxing gloves and launching into ‘I always hated them, you always deserved better…’ will build a wall of negativity.

-Instead say: ‘You’re a great person.
-You’re strong and we will get through this together.
+Instead, say: ‘You’re a great person.
+You’re strong, and we will get through this together.
 Would you like to have dinner tomorrow?
-I am always here to listen whenever you need.
+I am always here to listen whenever you need me.
 In a year, this will feel better.
 What do you need?
-I love you.”
+I care for you.”

-Unless you are a qualified expert, or have experienced an identical separation yourself, it is unlikely that you can comprehend the true depth of your loved ones experience.
+Unless you are a qualified expert or have experienced an identical separation yourself, it is unlikely that you can comprehend the depth of your loved one’s experience.

-People in support roles tend to problem-solve to make themselves feel useful, but offering unsolicited advice may create a problem that hasn’t yet been conceived.
+People in support roles tend to problem-solve to make themselves feel useful, but offering unsolicited advice may create unforeseen problems later.

-The best way to offer advice is to do a little digging into professional services that can help them navigate the path of separation in the most effective and amicable way.
+The best way to offer advice is to do a little digging into professional services that can help them navigate the path of separation most effectively and amicably.
 Friends help friends find the help they need.

-Jack Whelan, accredited mediator explains “one of the biggest mistakes people going through a separation process make is taking advice from friends and (well-meaning) family who do not understand the law”.
-He advises to “Get their support but don’t take their advice, as every relationship is different”.
+Accredited Mediator Jack Whelan explains, “one of the biggest mistakes people going through a separation process make is taking advice from friends and (well-meaning) family who do not understand the law”.
+He advises to get their support but “don’t take their advice, as every relationship is different”.